lyndonn03/spring-test-tuts/README.md

 1. using `application.properties` via `spring.profiles.active={dev,test,prod (just choose one)}`.
 2. using device environment via `SPRING_PROFILES_ACTIVE={dev,test,prod}`

+IMPORTANT NOTES (Please don't skip these or you will spend hours to debug why you can't run integration tests using testcontainers):
-3. for test env, add `application-test.properties` in `src/main/resources` and add your application properties for test env here.
+1. for test env, add `application-test.properties` in `src/main/resources` and add your application properties for test env here.
-4. similar to test env, add `application-dev.properties` in `src/main/resources` for dev env.
+2. similar to test env, add `application-dev.properties` in `src/main/resources` for dev env.

 ---